 Socrates’ Imminent Execution

 Crito explains the reason for his early arrival and his consternation:

 Crito: “Carrying troubling news, Socrates, though not for you, as it appears, but deeply troubling for me and all of your friends, and I, it seems, am among the most heavily burdened.”
 Socrates: “What is it?
 Has the ship arrived from Delos, upon whose arrival I must die?”43c-d

 Crito explains that, according to certain reports, it is expected to arrive today which means that Socrates would be executed the following day.
-Socrates calmly disagrees with that assessment, stating confidently that the ship would not arrive until tomorrow which means that his execution would not occur until the third day.
+Socrates calmly disagrees with that assessment.
+He confidently stated that the ship would not arrive until tomorrow.
+Which means that his execution would not occur until the third day.
 When asked how he knows, Socrates says something remarkable.

 Socrates: “My evidence is something I saw in a dream a little while ago during the night.
 It’s likely that you chose a very good time not to wake me.”
 Crito: “Well, what was the dream?”
 Socrates: “A woman appeared, coming towards me, beautiful and shapely, wearing white clothing.
 She called to me and said, ‘Socrates, you shall arrive in fertile Phthia on the third day.'”44a-b

 At the end of my previous post 68, I discussed how God communicated to Socrates through various means that included dreams and visions.
 Socrates was aware that he was on a divine mission to speak the truth, and eventually realized that this endeavor would lead him to his death.
 But the divine element of his calling is what gave him solace, knowing that he was accomplishing a purpose that went beyond mere self-preservation.